What is Peyronie’s Disease?

 Eventually, most often either through intensive masturbation or a varied position during intercourse – a portion of the built-up calcified plaque in your penis will “break” or crack: we’ve even had patients recalling hearing a noticeable “popping” sound when it occurred.
 It’s essentially the inevitable destiny of the bent nail – sooner or later?
 Its going to get bent completely sideways.

 When this occurs?

 Scar tissue is formed at the point of vivid injury.
 This scar tissue becomes painful and hardens.
 The body transmits even more plaque in a desperate attempt to heal the damaged penis.
 The final outcome is a curvature that can reach a ninety-degree turn: making continued sexual pleasure impossible and even a simple erection totally painful.
 Also, the intensification of plaque causes a loss of size for many men.

 Repeated injury of the penis doesn’t just lead to Peyronie’s Disease – it also can result in Erectile Dysfunction.
 Erectile dysfunction is a common symptom of Peyronie’s Disease.
 When your penis develops curvature it becomes harder to induce and maintain an erection.
 On top of that the pain that results from an erection in a curved penis is horrendous.
-Unfortunately, sometimes this pain can be passed along to your partner if you do not get your penile trauma assessed immediately.
+Unfortunately, sometimes this pain can be passed along to your partner if you do not get your penile trauma assessed immediately by a medical physician.